 - 1. In the VLAN table, create a new VLAN or open a VLAN for updating.
-The VLAN / <Name > dialog box is displayed. - 2.
+The VLAN / <Name> dialog box is displayed. - 2.
 Configure the VLAN settings, and click OK.

 Option Description Name Type a name for the interface.
 Allow Overlap Between Devices Toggle on to allow overlap between devices.
 Toggle off to disable this feature.
 VLAN Id Enter a unique VLAN ID.
 IP Auto Assign Available when Allow Overlap Between Devices is disabled.
 Toggle on to automatically assign IP addresses.
 Toggle off to disable this feature.
 IP Pool Available when IP Auto Assign is enabled.
 Specify a pool of IP addresses to be used for SD-WAN Orchestrator to automatically assign.
 Subnet Mask Length Available when IP Auto Assign is enabled.
-DHCP Mode Specify whether to use DHCP for automatic IP assignment.
-Select one of the following options: • None - DHCP is not used. • Server - Enable DHCP server. • Relay - Enable DHCP relay agent.
-Access Types Select the types of access to allow on the interface.
+DHCP Mode Choose from: None Server Relay Access Types Select the types of access to allow on the interface.